MrInc0gnito/EaglerList/README.md

 To install, check releases

 # Editions
 For the turbowarp and penguinmod version, view the github releases!
-For the scratch version, visit https://scratch.mit.edu/users/Unblockables/

 # Developer Notices
 Press SPACE in the project to load up developer notices